bisiAlgoRuthM/bisiAlgoRuthM/README.md

   </a>
 </p>

-A computer science student, with good knowledge and practical knowledge on Python and its Libraries.
+A data scientist, with good knowledge and practical knowledge on Python and its Libraries.
 Particularly skilled in Data Science and Django development.
 Technologically Savy and curious about what the future holds.

 <h1 align="center">Technologies</h1>